Introducing the Dyop®

 Dyop Visual-Impairment Test

-A Dyop may also be used to evaluate the mental impairment associated with marijuana intoxication,
+A Dyop may also be used to evaluate the visual/mental impairment associated with conditions such as marijuana intoxication, PTSD, concussion injuries, and other possible mental difficulties such as Alzheimer’s.

 https://www.dyop.net/documents/Dyop_Visual-Impairment_Test-x10.swf.html